Hover over each image to view its caption.

-The day took a similar format to before, with the content tweaked very slightly due to our previous experiences.
+The day took a similar format to before, with the content tweaked a little to cater for our younger than usual audience.

-Each school was given a name based on groups with an interest in the Amazon region, e.g. loggers; miners; conservationists; researchers.
+Each class was given a name based on groups with an interest in the Amazon region, e.g. loggers; miners; conservationists; researchers.

 In order to ‘set the scene’, I accessed Google Earth Pro and took pupils and teachers on a virtual trip from Bristol in south west England to Manaus in Amazonas.
 I emphasised the cities, regions, countries and continents being explored at the same time too; many children seem to find it very difficult to grasp the difference between a country and a continent!
 I quizzed pupils about how far they thought we had travelled and how long it might take to get there.
 This also provoked discussion about the means of transport that might be used and costs involved.
 I then showed the following movie clip so that the children gained an insight into ‘what it is like’: https://www.youtube.com/watch?v=bYAZ3NWVgtc.

-The morning session, led by myself, had a geography focus, but attempted to integrate literacy and critical thinking too.
+The morning session, led by myself, had a geography focus, but attempted to integrate literacy and a degree of critical thinking too.

 Firstly, we looked at the distribution of tropical rainforests.
 Within their classrooms, pupils either worked in pairs or independently (whichever their teacher deemed most appropriate given the current situation and their setting).
-They were asked to access Google Earth, use an online atlas, such as Digimap for Schools, or a globe to discover the answer to the question: ‘On which continents and in which countries are tropical rainforests found?’.
+They were asked to access Google Earth Pro, use an online atlas, such as Digimap for Schools, a hard copy of an atlas or a globe to discover the answer to the question: ‘On which continents and in which countries are tropical rainforests found?’.
 Pupils were expected to write their answers around the outside of the map that they had been given.
 Next, they were prompted to ‘zoom in’ on South America, Brazil and the Amazon basin to gain a ‘bird’s eye view’ of an extensive area of tropical rainforest.
-Afterwards, I called upon different schools to provide answers to the above question and, again, reinforced the difference between countries and continents.
+Afterwards, I called upon different classes to provide answers to the above question and, again, reinforced the difference between countries and continents.